The challenge ahead

 From a manufacturing point of view, there seems little reason why the big manufacturers of acoustic pianos (uprights and grands) as well as specialty keyboard makers cannot gear up to produce at least two more keyboard sizes for their pianos.
 Similarly, there seems little reason why digital manufacturers cannot do the same.
 The demand will emerge if the various barriers, which are largely cultural, can be broken down.

-The Steinbuhler Company (www.steinbuhler.com) is a small firm in Pennsylvania specializing in piano keyboards with narrower keys, custom built for existing grand and upright pianos.
+The Steinbuhler company, originally a small firm in Pennsylvania specialising in custom-built piano keyboards with narrower keys, was converted into a non-profit foundation in 2018.
+The DS Standard Foundation (http://dsstandardfoundation.org) continues manufacturing narrower keyboards according to DS® standards.
 Retrofitted action/keyboards for grand pianos can be interchanged with the conventional keyboard within minutes.
-They also make action/keyboards for new upright pianos manufactured by the Walter company in the US. (www.walterpiano.com).

-The Steinbuhler company was converted to a non-profit organisation during 2018, known as the DS Standard Foundation Inc. (http://dsstandardfoundation.org/).
-The Foundation is working alongside PASK to encourage the transition away from the ‘one size fits keyboard’ that has prevailed for more than a century.
+The DS Standard Foundation is working alongside PASK to encourage the transition away from the ‘one size fits keyboard’ that has prevailed for more than a century.

 From the piano playing public point of view, the complications of a world where piano keyboards of different sizes exist can be overcome.
 Solutions will emerge where families, private teachers, concert venues and piano competitions can deal with the issue in a pragmatic and cost-effective way.